farzadfekrazad/Eltex-Gpon-Designer/README.md

-# Noorao Gpon Net Designer
+# Passive Optical LAN (POL) Network Designer

-This is a comprehensive tool for designing and visualizing GPON networks.
+This is a comprehensive tool for designing and visualizing Passive Optical LAN (POL) networks.
 It allows you to configure all possible parameters from the Optical Line Terminal (OLT) to the Optical Network Terminal (ONT) and view a dynamic network diagram with real-time power budget analysis.

 The application features a React-based frontend and a Node.js/Express backend, all containerized with Docker for easy setup and deployment.